dvreeze/ocp-java-17-learning/doc/chapter01.md

   * Mind order of (optional) package declaration, (optional) import statements, and the top-level type definitions
   * When do we need to import a type, if we do not want to use FQCNs?
   * How can we import types (e.g. via wildcards)?
-  * Solving naming conflicts, e.g. via FQCNs
+  * Solving naming conflicts, e.g. via FQCNs, or via combination of (very specific) non-wildcard and wildcard import
 * *Object construction*:
   * Constructor code itself is run after *fields* and *instance initializer blocks*
 * *Code blocks*: